 Christmas

 This cake was beautiful, moist, and delicious.
-And as always, I am a huge fan of anything and everything cream cheese.

 Red Velvet Cake with Mascarpone Cream Cheese Frosting